AirWalk-Digital/airview/packages/airview-cms/README.md

 ## Routing

-AirviewCMS uses [React Router v6](https://reactrouter.com/), it is recommended you use this package for your apps routing too.
+AirviewCMS uses [React Router v6](https://reactrouter.com/), it is required that you use this package for your apps routing too.

+AirviewCMS supports the instantiation of a route / page using a URL query parameter, the key should be `branch` with a value equal to the branch you want to view, for example `https://my-app.com?branch=main`

 ## Additional hooks